rulerofoz/AnotherStockMix/README.md

 Rename `trimui optional` to `trimui` to swap the two lighted buttons with the plus/minus buttons.
 This is optional.

-## Firmware

-I recommend updating to Brick firmware 1.0.6 as there are some improvements to charging.

 ### PortMaster Instructions

 1. Format an SD Card to FAT32.
 Make sure your partition table is MSDOS and not GPT.